aesthetic-suite/framework/docs/config-system.md

 moment, only width and radius (corner rounding) are configured here, while the color is configured in the neutral [theme palette](#color-palettes).

-Like other settings, borders can be configured with scaling or explicit values.
+Like other settings, borders can be configured with scaling or fixed values.
 Scaled borders are calculated from the inside out, with default as the middle, and small and large as the edges.

 ```yaml